Thinking about spending some time in Florida in February? We’ve got you covered with this comprehensive guide.

 Florida is the only place in the United States that maintains a subtropical to tropical climate all year round.
 Based on where you’ll be traveling, temperatures are likely to vary.

-In the northern part of the state (Central Florida to the Panhandle) average daily highs in February will be around 68°F (20°C) and lows will be about 45°F (7.2°C).
-In the southern part (Central Florida to the Keys) average highs in February will be closer to 74°F (23.3°C).
+For February temperatures in Florida, average daily highs will be around 68°F (20°C) and lows will be about 45°F (7.2°C) in north Florida (Central Florida to the Panhandle).
+In southern Florida (Central Florida to the Keys), average highs in February will be closer to 74°F (23.3°C).

 February is in the dry season in Florida, and snow is extremely rare even in the Northern areas.
 Rain is also scarce.
 Humidity levels will remain higher than the rest of the country, but February tends to have drier air.
 One of the main cautions for February is the fogginess of the morning hours.
 Very often the cold air collides with humidity at this time, creating fog on the roadways for a few hours every morning until about 10am.